alberto-arce/generate-audio-app/README.md

 - **Audio Generation**: Generate audio from the provided text.
 - **Playback and Download**: Play the generated audio or download it as an MP3 file.

-**Playback and Download**: Play the generated audio or download it as an MP3 file.

 ## Environment Variables

 To use the ElevenLabs API, you need to set up the following environment variables in your `.env` file: